I recently saw an unusual news story that made me laugh.

 What if the phone call went something like this,

-- “I’m tempted to watch videos of really vulnerable women get abused sexually.”
+- “I’m tempted to watch videos of really vulnerable women (or children) get abused sexually.”
 OR

-- “I get turned on by watching naked men treat naked women with disdain and cruelty.”
+- “I get turned on by watching naked men treat naked women (or chldren) with disdain and cruelty.”
 OR

 - “I secretly enjoy watching videos of prostitution.”
 OR

-- “I like to go into a dark room, pull my pants down and watch other men hurt and degrade women.
+- “I like to go into a dark room, pull my pants down and watch other men hurt and degrade women (or children).
 This experience brings me pleasure.”
+OR

 It’s not easy to read those sentences (or write them!), let alone admit this vice might tempt you.
 And yet, until we see abuse for what it is, we’ll never really address it.
 And we can’t address anything unless we recognize it for what it is.
 I mean, this is 12 step process 101.